Zeta Reticuli

 Zeta Reticuli, Latinized from ζ Reticuli, is a wide binary star system in the southern constellation of Reticulum.
 From the southern hemisphere the pair can be seen with the naked eye as a double star in very dark skies.
 Based upon parallax measurements, this system is located at a distance of about 39.3 ly from Earth.
 Both stars are solar analogs that have characteristics similar to those of the Sun.
-They belong to the Zeta Herculis Moving Group of stars that share a common origin.
+They belong to the Zeta Herculis Moving Group of co-moving stars that share a common origin.

 Nomenclature

 At a declination of −62°, the system is not visible from Britain's latitude of +53°, so it never received a Flamsteed designation in John Flamsteed's 1712 Historia Coelestis Britannica.
 The Bayer designation for this star system, Zeta (ζ) Reticuli, originated in a 1756 star map by the French astronomer Abbé Nicolas-Louis de Lacaille.
 Subsequently, the two stars received separate designations in the Cape Photographic Durchmusterung, which was processed between 1859 and 1903, then in the Henry Draper Catalogue, published between 1918 and 1924.